 There a myriad of different tactics that can be employed for a successful restaurant marketing strategy.
 We outline some of those here:

 Only 6% of people in the U.S. and Europe trust traditional marketing, taking their cues from user-generated content instead.
-But viral engagement can’t be faked; it has to come from authentic connections between brands and the target audience, such as:
+But viral engagement can’t be faked (even with the best restaurant promotions); it has to come from authentic connections between brands and the target audience, such as:

 MarTech is the convergence of marketing and technology.
 Marketing budgets in this area increased seven percentage points between 2017 and 2018, showing that CMOs are devoting more resources to ensure that the brand is reflected at every touch point — including digital channels.
 Though most restaurant chains are developing digital initiatives, many are not yet taking full advantage of the potential gains of modernizing their marketing efforts.